discordjs/guide/guide/improving-dev-environment/pm2.md

 #### Initial steps for Windows

-<p class="tip">Run these from an administrative command prompt to avoid getting hit with a bunch of UAC dialogs.</p>
+<tip>Run these from an administrative command prompt to avoid getting hit with a bunch of UAC dialogs.</tip>

 **Install the [pm2-windows-service](https://www.npmjs.com/package/pm2-windows-service) package from npm:**